Election monitoring: Organizations

 International organizations such as the Organization of American States, the Organization for Security and Co-operation in Europe (OSCE), the European Union, the Commonwealth Secretariat, the Council of Europe, and the African Union regularly deploy monitoring teams.
 The United Nations no longer provides monitoring services; instead, it focuses on electoral assistance.
 Individual governments also participate in monitoring efforts, generally under the umbrella of an international organization.
 These national efforts are normally managed by the local electoral commission.
 A wide array of NGOs also participate in monitoring efforts.
 The Carter Center, for example, played a key role—with the United Nations Electoral Assistance Division and the National Democratic Institute—in building consensus on a common set of international principles for election observation.

 International observation is complemented in many countries by domestic observer groups.

+A 2024 study categorized election monitoring organizations in terms of their quality.
+Of the 20 most-frequent election monitoring organizations, these were ranked as high-quality: